WebFiori/docs/basic-usage.md

 return __NAMESPACE__;
 ```

-You will notice that we have used something new here which is the class [`Response`](https://webfiori.com/docs/webfiori/http/Response).
-This class represents server response and the main functionality of the class is to collect server output and send it back to the client.
+Notice that in the code a new class is used which is the class [`Response`](https://webfiori.com/docs/webfiori/http/Response).
+This class represents server response and the main functionality of it is to collect server output and send it back to the client.
 The method [`Response::append()`](https://webfiori.com/docs/webfiori/http/Response#append) is used to append server output.
 You can learn more about this class [here](learn/class-response).

-Let's assume that route to the page is created as follows:
+Assuming that a route to the page is created as follows:

 ``` php
 namespace webfiori\framework\router;